Examples of our commitments to the student community and business world

-- Survey / Carbon Accounting in higher education
+- Carbon Accounting in higher education

-The survey conducted by the Carbon Footprint Association (ABC), "Carbon accounting in higher education: What are the challenges for courses and students?" was an opportunity for the students who have completed the Carbon footprint ® taught by Anicia Jaegler, to be involved in this study which took place between 2014 and 2019.
+The survey conducted by the Carbon Footprint Association (ABC), "Carbon accounting in higher education: What are the challenges for courses and students?" was an opportunity for the students who have completed the Carbon footprint ® certification taught by Anicia Jaegler, to be involved in this study which took place between 2014 and 2019.

-The title of the thesis: "Collaborative Consumption: Insights from the Egyptian context on a Media Sharing Phenomenon".
+Her thesis is entitled: "Collaborative Consumption: Insights from the Egyptian context on a Media Sharing Phenomenon".

 Soren Askegaard, External examiner (Professor University of Southern Denmark, President of the Consumer Culture Theory consortium -CCTc) ;